-DEBkiss Model Description
+DEBkiss model description

-The material flows are shown in Fig. 1.
+The material flows are shown in Figure 1.
 The yolk in an egg is treated as a buffer of “food” for the developing embryo that initially has an infinitesimally small structural biomass.
 There is no reserve compartment between food assimilation and its utilization.
-Hatching occurs when the egg buffer is fully depleted.
-After hatching, juveniles feed and assimilated food is allocated to growth and maintenance versus maturity or reproduction in accordance with the κ-rule.
+Birth occurs when the egg buffer is fully depleted.
+After birth, larvae and juveniles, which are treated identically in this model, feed and assimilated food is allocated to growth, maturation, and both somatic and maturity maintenance in accordance with the κ-rule.
+After reaching puberty and entering the adult stage, individuals feed and reproduce while maturation ceases.
+Somatic and maturity maintenance continue in adults.